MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 1. Go to your [developer dashboard][MicrosoftPartnerCenter].
 From the Dashboard page, select the listing to remove.
 1. Open **Extension Overview** page of your listing.
-1. Click on **Unpublish** which unpublishes the listing from Microsoft Edge Add-ons.
+1. Select **Unpublish** to remove the listing from the Microsoft Edge Add-ons store.

 Your extension is now removed from the Microsoft Edge Add-ons store.
 Users who already installed your extension may continue to use it, but new users will not be able to find it.